imanuelcostigan/dataonderivatives/README.md

 The [CFTC provides weekly
 snapshots](http://www.cftc.gov/MarketReports/SwapsReports/index.htm) of
 data collected by these SDRs on a weekly basis.
-SDRs domiciled in different regulatory jurisdications are expected to provide differing levels of data.
+SDRs domiciled in different regulatory jurisdictions are expected to provide differing levels of data.
 [U.S. regulations](http://www.cftc.gov/IndustryOversight/DataRepositories/index.htm) compel U.S. domiciled SDRs to provide (anonymised) trade level data to